A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Chemical bonding is the process by which atoms or ions are held together to form chemical compounds.
-The strength of the bond is determined by the interaction between the atomic or ionic orbitals.
+The strength and nature of the bond are determined by the interaction between the atomic or ionic orbitals.
+Understanding chemical bonding is crucial for predicting the properties and reactivity of inorganic compounds.

 Basic Concepts